icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [tidycensus](https://walker-data.com/tidycensus/) - A tidy approach to accessing data from the US Census Bureau API for manipulation or spatial analysis.

 ### Other
-Other coding libraries & resources.
+Other coding special projects and/or other resources.

 - [civic-tech-patterns](https://github.com/codeforamerica/civic-tech-patterns) - Common patterns and anti-patterns for civic tech and civic applications.
 Additional Information: Provided by Code for America.
+- [global-indicators](https://github.com/global-healthy-liveable-cities/global-indicators) - Case study projected dedicated to developing global healthy and sustainable city-indicators collaboration.

 ### Web and JS
 Front-end web related packages and resources.